Ketanbhave/TwitterFeed/TwitterFeed/README.md

 ### Twitter Feed Code Challenge - Salesforce

+## Notes
+Currently it exposes timeline (twitter feed) , returned as raw json (which can be serialized into c#,).

+The page reloads every 60 seconds making ajax request to get latest 10 tweets

+The top 10 tweet json data in stored on client side cache (HTML - localstorage)

 ## Code Snippets:

 The following code returns the raw json from Twitter API: